'Top Gear' host James May says won't return without Clarkson

 LONDON "Top Gear" host James May said Thursday he would not return to the top-rated motoring show without co-host Jeremy Clarkson, who was sacked by the BBC last month for attacking a colleague.

-May, 52, who hosted "Top Gear" with Clarkson and Richard Hammond, told British newspaper The Guardian that it would be "lame" to return to the programme with a "surrogate Jeremy."
+May, 52, who hosted "Top Gear" with Clarkson and Richard Hammond, told British newspaper The Guardian that it would be "lame" to return to the program with a "surrogate Jeremy."

 "It has to be the three of us.
 You can't just put a surrogate Jeremy in and expect it to carry on.
 It would be forced.
 I don't believe they would be stupid enough to try that," he said.